Sublimation Ink Buyer’s Guide – Best Sublimation Ink for Epson WF-7710, Sawgrass SG400, SG500, SG1000, & More

-On Amazon, it has a 4.3 star rating with nearly 200 reviews!
+On Amazon, it has a 4.3 star rating with over 11,000 reviews!
 Those that do give it negative reviews seem to be having other issues that may be more inherent with issues on their printer or with their print settings.
 All the positive reviews praise accurate and vibrant colors, and great results.

 Note that you will need to perform some setup to get started with your printer, but this will be required for virtually every type of sublimation ink.

 - 1 Bottle x 100ml Black Sublimation ink

 - 1 Bottle x 100ml Cyan Sublimation ink

 - 1 Bottle x 100ml Magenta Sublimation ink

 - 1 Bottle x 100ml Yellow Sublimation ink

 - One pair of disposable gloves

 - Epson Stylus C68, Epson Stylus C88, Epson Stylus C88+, Epson Stylus C288